RobWiggins/barometer-server/README.md

 ## Set up local database

-Create new database titled barometer
+Create a new database titled barometer. \
-Create new table 'queries', or just enter `npm run migrate` at the terminal
+Create new table 'queries', or enter `npm run migrate` in the terminal while inside the project directory.

 ```SQL
 CREATE TABLE IF NOT EXISTS queries (